TecMF/AssistOnto/README.md

     docker run --detach --name assistonto_server -p 8080:8080 --env-file /opt/assistonto/assistonto.env -v /opt/assistonto/assistonto.db:/opt/assistonto/assistonto.db localhost/assistonto
     service assistonto start

+To make deployment faster, I have been mounting the code as a volume inside the container instead of deploying.
+This way we only need to deploy when we change or update dependencies.

 Run SQLite on the server:
     sudo -u assistonto ./sqlite3 /opt/assistonto/assistonto.db